-The first quarter of 2024 has been marked by a wave of cyber attacks targeting both public sector entities and organizations worldwide.
+The first quarter of 2024 has been marked by a wave of cyber attacks targeting both public sector entities and organisations worldwide.
 These incidents highlight the persistent and evolving nature of cyber threats and the need for robust cybersecurity measures.

 From the corridors of government agencies to the bustling hubs of financial institutions, the cyber landscape was ablaze with breaches and attacks, leaving in their wake a trail of disrupted services, compromised data, and heightened concerns for cybersecurity professionals.